brespina/3360_Summer_2023/README.md

 - Explain how other developers can contribute to your project.
 - Include guidelines for pull requests, coding standards, and issue reporting.

-## License

-- Specify the license under which the project is distributed.
-- Include any additional information or terms related to the license.

 ## Credits